 Examines the design process for all aspects of theatre design (costume, scenery, and lighting).
 Specific topics include the design elements, script analysis, research, basic drawing, basic drafting, and presentation techniques.
 A series of projects and readings introduce students to the basic language of visual story telling.
 Additional time outside of class is necessary to complete projects.
 (Offered Spring Term)

-THE-145 Viewpoints Ensemble Work

-A course designed to provide students with a comprehensive understanding of Viewpoints Technique for actors.
-Viewpoints is a “philosophy translated into a technique for training performers, building ensemble and creating movement for the stage.”
-Students working within a group dynamic learn to access acutely their centers of awareness and intensify their ability to work in the “here and now.”
-Hands-on training is supplemented by readings, quizzes and journal writing.
-(Offered Fall Term, alternate years)

 THE-150 Acting I

 Stanislavsky-based, comprehensive introduction to the elements of acting for the stage.
 Through theatre games, improvisations, exercises, and partnered work on scenes grounded in realism, students learn to identify and personalize a character’s “objectives” and the “obstacles” that stand in the way of attaining them, and to engage themselves (via voice, body, mind, and spirit) in specific “actions” undertaken in pursuit of those identified goals.
 Emphasis is placed on “interactive” skills and on character-specific listening.
 Additional rehearsal time outside of class is required.